doicm/WOFFEnemyRandoPy/readme.md

 Mod Created By:	Doicm (decentdoicm)
 Special Thanks:	WoFF modding community for tools and information, and Surihia for csv/csh conversion tool that this tool uses.

+Version:
 ==================================================================
-Version: 0.1.0
+0.1.0

+Notes:
 ==================================================================

-NOTE: In order to install and uninstall this, the enemyRando folder will need to be placed in the WOFF executable folder (may only work on Windows Steam, as it's untested in other versions).
+1.)
+In order to install and uninstall this, the enemyRando folder will need to be placed in the WOFF executable folder (may only work on Windows Steam, as it's untested in other versions).
 To find, go to Steam and right-click the game "World of Final